Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Source files can sometimes be subdivided into smaller modules (every definition, every syntactic entity, can be viewed as a software module);
-and source files can often be grouped into ever larger modules: directories, libraries, systems, projects, repositories, distributions, etc.
+and source files can often be grouped into ever larger modules: directories, libraries, components, systems, projects, repositories, distributions, etc.
 The names and specifics vary depending on the programming languages and software communities that deal with those modules;
 but generally, a _module_ can be composed of _submodules_ and be part of larger _supermodules_.